uclaacm/teach-la-website/_py1/README.md

 - group: the group of the lesson i.e. fundamentals or control flow etc.
 - num: lesson number indicates recommended order of completion
 - length: time required to watch video and complete associated problems
-- agenda_brief: quick description of lesson to show on curriculum page
-- agenda: long description of lesson to show on lesson page
+- agenda: Brief bulleted agenda to display on curriculum page in HTML
 - assignment: only include if the lesson is an assignment; for now a link to the problem, **TODO**: interactive questions
+- next: title of next lesson

-Content: Brief bulleted agenda to display on curriculum page
+Content:  long description of lesson to show on lesson page